voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 in the :attr:`map <fiftyone.core.labels.Heatmap.map>` attribute of the
 |Heatmap| object.

-The map should be a 2D numpy array with either floating point values in ``[0, 1]`` or integer values in ``[0, 255]`` encoding the intensities.
+Maps should be 2D numpy arrays.
+By default, the map values are assumed to be in `[0, 1]` for floating point arrays and `[0, 255]` for integer-valued arrays, but you can specify a custom `[min, max]` range for a map by setting its optional :attr:`range <fiftyone.core.labels.Heatmap.range>` attribute.

 The array can be of any size; it is stretched as necessary to fit the image's extent when visualizing in the App.

 .. code-block:: python